HSK Test in Pakistan: The Complete, Definitive Guide for 2023

 The registration deadlines for the HSK tests in Pakistan are 4 weeks before their respective test dates.

-Your HSK test score will be available online at the HSK website one month after the test date, with the exceptions of the test dates before the Chinese New Year and National Day Holiday (Jan 11, Sep 19).
-For these two tests, the release of score reports will be postponed by another week.
+Your HSK test score will be available online at the HSK website one month after the test date, with the exceptions of the test dates before the Chinese New Year, May Day Holiday, and National Day Holiday (Jan 08, Apr 09, Sep 17).
+For these three tests, the release of score reports will be postponed by another week.
 The physical test report, on the other hand, will be sent to your test centre 1-2 months after the test date, and you should be notified either by email or telephone for a pickup.

 A Note on HSK Registration Dates and Deadlines